-UPDATE: A Research Guide to the Argentine Legal System
+UPDATE: Researching the Argentine Legal System

-Update by Gloria Orrego Hoyos
+By Gloria Orrego Hoyos

 Table of Contents

 - 1. Argentina’s Form of Government

 - 5. Jurisdictions

 - 9. National Institute against Discrimination, Xenophobia and Racism (INADI)